Cyclobenzaprine: Comparison to other medications

-Cyclobenzaprine has been found not to be inferior to tizanidine, orphenadrine, and carisoprodol in the treatment of acute lower back pain, although none have been proven to be effective for long-term use (beyond two weeks of treatment).
+Cyclobenzaprine has been found just as effective as tizanidine, orphenadrine, and carisoprodol in the treatment of acute lower back pain, although none have been proven to be effective for long-term use (beyond two weeks of treatment).
 No differences in pain or spasm scores were noted among these agents, nor when compared to benzodiazepines.
 However, nonbenzodiazepine (including cyclobenzaprine) treatment was found to have a lower risk of medication abuse and continuation of use against medical advice.
 Side effects such as sedation and ataxia are also less pronounced with nonbenzodiazepine antispasmodics.

 In a study on the treatment of musculoskeletal pain treatment with cyclobenzaprine alone or in combination with ibuprofen, no significant differences in pain scores were noted among the three treatment groups.
 Peak benefit was found to occur on day seven of the treatment for all groups.

 Side effects

 Cyclobenzaprine results in increased rates of drowsiness (38%), dry mouth (24%), and dizziness (10%).
 Drowsiness and dry mouth appear to intensify with increasing dose.

 Agitation is a common side effect observed, especially in the elderly.
 Some experts believe that cyclobenzaprine should be avoided in elderly patients because it can cause confusion, delirium, and cognitive impairment.
 In general, the National Committee for Quality Assurance recommends avoiding the use of cyclobenzaprine in the elderly because of the potential for more severe side effects.

 Dysphagia, a life-threatening side-effect, may rarely occur.
-Treatment protocols and support should follow the same as for any structurally related tricyclic, such as tricyclic antidepressants.
+Treatment protocols and support should follow the same as for any structurally related tricyclics, such as tricyclic antidepressants.